-The world is a big and beautiful place, and sometimes you just want to be alone.
+The world is a big and beautiful place, and sometimes you just want to be alone or go on a great adventure.
 The great thing about traveling is that you can pick and choose the moments you want total isolation, or when you want to travel in packs and enjoy the social elements of meeting new people.
 I love the isolation.
 It feeds my soul!

 When I want to get off the beaten track I often travel in off-peak seasons or when I know the weather will be a bit iffy, as it allows me to find those moments of isolation that allow you to immerse yourself in local culture and with the natural environment around me.

 Below is a list of a few places you need to check out the next time you are looking for an adventure.